ripmge/mgs/readme.md

 │   │                                                              │   │
 │   └──────────────────────────────────────────────────────────────┘   │
 │                                                                      │
-│ Other lab nodes and the provisioner live on the same Docker subnet.  │ └──────────────────────────────────────────────────────────────────────┘
+│ Other lab nodes and the provisioner are on the same Docker subnet.  │ └──────────────────────────────────────────────────────────────────────┘
 ```

 ## Design Constraints

-MGS exists because the existing lab deployment paths were heavier than needed
+MGS exists because  other lab deployment options felt heavier and more cumbersome than needed
-for local, repeatable practice environments for a single or a hand full of users.
+for local, repeatable practice environments targeting a single user, or up to a hand full of users.

 1. **Self-contained deployment:** `docker compose up` should be enough.
 No
    Terraform, host-side Ansible, or additional orchestration should be required.
 2. **No host network preparation:** MGS should not require shell scripts or
    persistent host network configuration.
-You should still review every compose
+This doesn't mean you don't have to review things.
+You should still check out compose
-   file before running it, especially bind mounts, devices, capabilities, and
+   files before running them, especially bind mounts, devices, capabilities, and
    published ports.
 3. **Daily-driver friendly:** The labs should be resumable with
    `docker compose up/down` so they can live on a primary workstation without
    dedicating separate hardware.
-4. **Reuse upstream images:** The stacks reuse upstream container images and
+4. **Reuse upstream images:** The stacks reuse existing container images and
-   configure them through mounted bootstrap files and environment variables.
+   configure them through custom entrypoints and environment variables.
-   MGS maintains the glue, not custom Windows base images.
+   I don't want to maintain a bunch of images.

 ## Entrypoint Hot Patch